fmnoise/flow/README.md

 ```

 ### flet
 `flet` is fail-aware version of Clojure `let`, which wraps all evaluations to `call`.
-In case of fail returned from calculating bindings or body, it returns its instance, otherwise returns evaluation result.
+In case of fail returned during bindings or body evaluation, it's immediately returned, otherwise it works as normal `let`.

 ```clojure
 (flet [a 1 b 2] (+ a b)) ;; => 3